MY CLOUDY EMOTIONS

 I researched kids and parents.

-Most interviewed kids reported feeling frustrated when they cannot express clearly what they are feeling.
-Also, interviewed adults reported feeling frustrated when they don't know how to help their kids realize what is happening to them.
+Most of the interviewed kids reported feeling frustrated when they cannot express what they are feeling clearly.
+Also, interviewed adults reported feeling frustrated when they didn't know how to help their kids realize what was happening to them.

 "I would like to make my parents understand what happens to me quickly"